sbt-dao-generator/sbt-dao-generator/README.md

   case "DECIMAL" => "BigDecimal"
 }

+// Schema Name (Optional, Default is None) schemaName in generator := None,

+// The Function for filtering the table to be processed (Optional, default is the following) tableNameFilter in generator := { tableName: String => tableName.toUpperCase != "SCHEMA_VERSION"}

+// The Function for converting Table Name to Class Name (Optional, default is the following) classNameMapper in generator := { tableName: String =>
+    Seq(StringUtil.camelize(tableName))
+}

+// e.g.) If you want to specify multiple output files, you can configure it as follows.
+/*
+classNameMapper in generator := {
+  case "DEPT" => Seq("Dept", "DeptSpec")
+  case "EMP" => Seq("Emp", "EmpSpec")
+}
+*/

+// The Function for converting Column Name to Property Name (Optional, default is the following) propertyNameMapper in generator := { columnName: String =>
+    StringUtil.decapitalize(StringUtil.camelize(columnName))
+}

-// The Function that decides which Template Name for Model Name (optional, defaults below) templateNameMapper in generator := { className: String => "template.ftl" },
+// The Function that decides which Template Name for Model Name (Optional, defaults below) templateNameMapper in generator := { className: String => "template.ftl" },

-// e.g.) If you want to specify different templates for the model and spec, you can configure it as follows. templateNameMapper in generator := {
+// e.g.) If you want to specify different templates for the model and spec, you can configure it as follows.
+/*
+templateNameMapper in generator := {
   case className if className.endsWith("Spec") => "template_spec.ftl"
   case _ => "template.ftl"
 }
+*/

-// The Directory where template files are placed (Default is the following) templateDirectory in generator := baseDirectory.value / "templates"
+// The Directory where template files are placed (Optional, default is the following) templateDirectory in generator := baseDirectory.value / "templates"

-// The Directory where source code is output (Default is the following) outputDirectoryMapper in generator := { className: String => (sourceManaged in Compile).value }
+// The Directory where source code is output (Optional, default is the following) outputDirectoryMapper in generator := { className: String => (sourceManaged in Compile).value }

-// e.g.) You can change the output destination directory for each class name dynamically. outputDirectoryMapper in generator := { className: String => className match {
+// e.g.) You can change the output destination directory for each class name dynamically.
+/*
+outputDirectoryMapper in generator := { className: String =>
+  className match {
     case s if s.endsWith("Spec") => (sourceManaged in Test).value
     case s => (sourceManaged in Compile).value
   }
 }
+*/
 ```

 ## How to configure a model template